-Presentation of grant related assets Grant related assets can be presented either by setting up the grant as deferred income or by deducting the grant in arriving at the carrying amount of the asset.
-Grant related assets are presented only by setting up the grant as deferred income.
+Presentation of grant related assets by setting up the grant as deferred income or by deducting the grant in arriving at the carrying amount of the asset. setting up the grant as deferred income.
 IAS-21: The Effects of Changes in Foreign Exchange Rates Ind AS-21: The Effects of Changes in Foreign Exchange Rates Change in functional currency -disclosures When there is a change in functional currency of either reporting currency or a significant foreign operation, Standard requires disclosure of that fact and the reasons for change in functional currency.
 Standard requires additional disclosure of the date of change in functional currency.
 Exchange differences Standard requires recognition of exchange differences arising on translation of monetary items from foreign currency to functional currency directly to profit or loss.
 Standard permits option to recognize exchange differences arising on translation of certain long-term monetary items from foreign currency to functional currency directly in equity.
 In such situation, This standard requires the accumulated exchange differences to be amortized to profit or loss whereas IAS 21 doest not permit such treatment.
 IAS-24: Related Party Disclosures Ind AS 24: Related Party Disclosures Disclosures conflicting with confidentiality requirement No specific guidance in the Standard.
 Standard states that disclosures which conflict with confidentiality requirements of statue/regulations are not required to be made.